C++ Comments

 Single Line Comments

-In C++, any line that starts with // is a comment.
+In C++, a single line comment starts with // symbol.
 For example,

 // declaring a variable